blabla1337/skf-flask/skf/markdown/knowledge_base/87-knowledge_base--No_shared_knowledge_for_secret_questions--.md

 ## Description:

-Whenever an application ask an user a secret question such as for i.e a password forgot functionality, these questions should not be shared knowledge an attacker could get from the web to prevent him compromising the account by this function.
+Whenever an application ask an user a secret question i.e a password forgot functionality, these questions should not be shared knowledge an attacker could get from the web to prevent him compromising the account by this function.